mohammedbouzar/100-days-of-code/r2-log.md

 ### R2D21
 Today, I implemented user authentication using NextAuth and Prisma.
 Users can now sign up and sign in securely.

+### R2D22
+Today, I worked on the quiz-taking interface.
+Users can now take quizzes and see their scores at the end.